Jacob-Dentes/iot_net_planner/README.md

 ![Image showing a filled DSM](https://i.imgur.com/7oD3JX2.png)

 ### Creating Coverage Area
-You can define a desired coverage area using [Google My Maps](https://www.google.com/maps/about/mymaps/), you will need to create a Google account if you do not already have one.
+In this section you will define the area you want covered.
+This requires you have already [made a DSM](#dsm-creation) .You can define a desired coverage area using [Google My Maps](https://www.google.com/maps/about/mymaps/), you will need to create a Google account if you do not already have one.
 After signing in, click "CREATE A NEW MAP" to begin.

 ![Image showing the CREATE A NEW MAP button on Google Maps](https://i.imgur.com/QJs981e.png)